-Benefits of Massage Therapy for Substance Abuse
+The Role of Massage Therapy in Substance Abuse Recovery

 Emotional dissociation and isolation are common among recovering addicts.
 Even for people who aren’t recovering from substance abuse, if they have distress or sadness, it can be difficult to pinpoint the source of this until their condition is addressed in therapy by a professional.
 Addiction is a serious, chronic disease that can impact a person’s health, family, career, financial security, and peace of mind.
 Fortunately, there are numerous medically-led and holistic treatment approaches that facilities like our Palm Beach rehab utilize to support patients in recovery.
 Today, we’re looking into the benefits of massage therapy for substance abuse and how it can support long-term abstinence from drugs and alcohol.